-Accordingly, the Draft Rule expands the contents of the RUG to include the actual or forecast dates relating to the connection status of the relevant plant.
+Accordingly, the Rule as made expands the contents of the RUG to include the actual or forecast dates relating to the connection status of the relevant plant.
 The Commission considers that this will provide users of the information with a clearer indication of the level of reliability that can be attached to the information.